NCAA moving toward hyperlocal solution to NIL as placeholder - News Break

 The latest strategy to provide clarity to a dramatic change in NCAA policy comes days after the Supreme Court handed down a ruling that left the association exposed to future legal attacks.

-The NCAA Board of Governors met with the Division I Board of Directors on Thursday to discuss the next step for sorting out NIL.
-The Board of Governors, the NCAA's highest governing body, put forth no public recommendations following the meeting.
+The NCAA Board of Governors was scheduled to meet with the Division I Board of Directors on Thursday to discuss the next step for sorting out NIL.

-The Division I Council discussed possible next moves to NIL earlier this week and is scheduled to convene again Monday.
-A final decision could be made by the D-I Board of Directors next Wednesday — one day before NIL laws go into effect in at least seven states.
+The Division I Council discussed possible next steps to NIL earlier this week and is scheduled to meet again Monday.
+A final decision could be made by the Board of Directors next Wednesday — one day before NIL laws go into effect in at least seven states.

 In Alabama, Florida, Georgia, Kentucky, Mississippi, New Mexico and Texas, laws go into effect July 1 that make it impermissible for the NCAA and members schools to prevent athletes from being paid by third parties for things like sponsorship deals, online endorsements and personal appearances.